devsdmf/cv/README.md

 - CRM and ERP systems
 - Test and update applications in production server

-I was a full stack engineer developing a variety of web applications for company customers, like a websites, blogs, portals, CRM/ERP systems and open APIs.

 #### Compuway Ensino Profissionalizante
 *Instructor (Feb 2011 - Jun 2011)*